Iwamurada Station

 Iwamurada Station (岩村田駅, Iwamurada-eki) is a railway station in the city of Saku, Nagano, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Iwamurada Station is served by the Koumi Line and is 70.6 kilometers from the terminus of the line at Kobuchizawa Station.

 Station layout

 The station consists of two ground-level side platforms connected by a level crossing.
-The station has a Midori no Madoguchi staffed ticket office.
+The station is staffed.

 Platforms

 History

 Iwamurada Station opened on 8 August 1915.
-With the dissolution and privatization of JNR on 1 April 1987, the station came under the control of the East Japan Railway Company (JR East).
+With the dissolution and privatization of Japanese National Railways on 1 April 1987, the station came under the control of the East Japan Railway Company (JR East).

 Passenger statistics

 In fiscal 2015, the station was used by an average of 1257 passengers daily (boarding passengers only).